CraigWoodcock/git-workflows-guide/docs/ssh-setup.md

 1. Generate SSH key via CLI using `ssh-keygen`
-2. Register Publick key on github
+2. Register Public key on github
 3. Add Private key to SSH register on local machine

 ## Generating SSH Keys
-1. Open a GitBash Terminal navigate to the .ssh directoy
+1. Open a GitBash Terminal navigate to the .ssh directory
    - `cd ~/.ssh`

 2. Run the following command to generate a new key pair.
    - `ssh-keygen -t rsa -b 4096 -C "email@youremail.com"`
      - `-t rsa` = type rsa
      - `-b 4096` = bytes 4096
-   - `-C "Email address` = Email to use
+     - `-C "Email address"` = Email to use

 3. Enter a name for your Key files.
    - This should be named after it's use case e.g.